mxsasha/lessobviouschecklist/FINANCIAL-AID.md

 * *people who have experienced trauma and its aftermath (PTSD, anxiety, etc)*
 * *people living with or recovering from substance abuse*

-This doesn’t address *all* these questions yet, and I really want to improve on this next year.
-But it is a lot more explicit than the shorter list.
+This doesn’t address *all* these questions entirely, but it is a lot more explicit than the shorter list.
 Note that we haven’t actually changed our target group: we already meant to include all these people.
 All of them were already welcome to apply.
 However, I seriously doubt any refugees, caregivers or neurodiverse people would have applied with our briefer text.

 The more explicit you can be, the better.
 If someone is part of a group that you haven’t explicitly mentioned, as much as you intend to include them, you raise a much higher barrier for them to apply.

 It’s fine to have a different target group, or to not limit on target group at all.
-Some conferences run aid programs exclusively for women (in that case I recommend being explicit on your stance on trans women and genderqueer people) or entirely different groups.
+Some conferences run aid programs exclusively for women (in which case you should be specific regarding inclusion of trans and non-binary people) or entirely different groups.
 Do make sure you are consistent: if you say in one place that your program is for women, and in another place have a more extensive list, there is a fair chance many non-women won’t feel welcome to apply.

 Whichever target group you choose, be it anyone interested in attending or a much more specific group, be explicit, expansive, and consistent.

 ## Be mindful of excluding people with your requirements

-Some aid programs include accommodation, and expect applicants to share their rooms with other applicants of the same gender.
+Some aid programs include accommodation, and expect applicants to share their rooms with other applicants of "the same gender".
 That makes complete sense from a cost perspective: with the same budget, you can provide aid to more people, and have a bigger impact on the community.

 However, it can also lead to unintentional exclusion of some people that are explicitly part of your target group.
-For example, some neurodiverse people are unable to share rooms, as they need their private space to withdraw into.
+For example, some neurodiverse people are unable to share rooms, as they need their private space to withdraw into, or have other specific access needs.
 If you require room sharing, these people can not participate.
-I’m also unsure how same-sex room sharing would work for genderqueer and non-binary people.
+It also creates weird situations for trans and non-binary people.

 This doesn’t mean you can’t share any rooms: it’s perfectly fine to suggest it.
 However, be mindful in how you communicate: people should feel comfortable saying they need a private room, and this should be an option in your application form.
 If this is only possible after raising the issue by e-mail, for example, these applicants are more likely to just skip their application.